 Once archaeological sites are located, clients and review agencies need to know the type and extent of potential project impacts.
 Commonwealth routinely assesses project impacts to aid in planning and for use in environmental documents.

-Commonwealth staff includes osteologists have experience in the identification and analysis of vertebrate and invertebrate species are thus uniquely qualified to differentiate human from non-human remains.
-Commonwealth osteologists have experience working with large historic cemetery populations and cemetery removal and relocation projects.
-Staff conduct efficient and respectful analysis in the lab or field, which can include mortuary analysis, assessment of fetal through senescent individuals for pathological lesions, evidence of trauma, and taphonomic changes to osteological tissues.
-Commonwealth osteologists also have experience in assessing past subsistence strategies from zooarchaeological remains to address butchery patterns, seasonality and ecological reconstruction, spatial analysis, site function, and economic practices related to mobility.”
+Commonwealth’s staff includes osteologists that have experience in the identification and analysis of vertebrate and invertebrate species and are thus uniquely qualified to differentiate human from non-human remains.
+Commonwealth osteologists have experience working with large historic cemetery populations and completing cemetery removal and relocation projects involving fetal through senescent burials.
+Staff conduct efficient and respectful analysis in the lab or field.
+Analyses include estimating age at death, sex determination, and assessment of human remains for pathological lesions, evidence of trauma, and taphonomic changes to osteological tissues.
+Commonwealth osteologists also have experience in assessing zooarchaeological remains to address questions regarding past human economic strategies, seasonality and ecological reconstruction, site function, and mobility.

 Terrestrial and Marine Remote Sensing